Applying Lean to Enhance a Digital Twin of an Organization (DTO)

 Participants will receive a White-Belt certification in Lean concepts

-Mike Haley, M.Sc., is President of Landmark Decisions Inc., a Canadian niche consulting firm providing worldwide “performance alignment” facilitation, training, and implementation services.
+Mike Haley, M.Sc., is President of Landmark Decisions Inc., a Canadian niche consulting firm providing worldwide “Performance Alignment” facilitation, training, and implementation services.
 Mike has over 25 years’ experience in developing and delivering professional training on strategic and operational planning and cost modeling techniques which help both private and public-sector organizations improve their business decision-making capacity.
+Mike has also worked with many technologies that support Gartner's vision of a Digital Twin of an Organization (DTO).

 Mike has worked with private-sector clients such as Air Canada, Bell Aliant, Crosby's Molasses, Kroger Foods, Maersk-Sealand, Pfizer, and Telekom Malaysia.
 Public sector clients have included Canada Council for the Arts, Canadian Coast Guard, Health Canada, Transport Canada, Treasury Board Secretariat, Veterans Affairs, US Navy, and various departments in the New Zealand government.